 Nitrous OxideNitrous oxide has been used in dental practices for several decades to relax patients while they are in the dentist's chair.
 It is a gas that is administered through a facemask and inhaled into the body.
 It can help alleviate any dental anxiety, and can be used on patients that are scared, have a strong gag reflex, are having difficulties becoming properly numbed, or for those who have to undergo various procedures or treatments at once.
 When the treatment is completed, patients will breathe in oxygen to remove the nitrous oxide from the body and go about their day safely.

 Pre-Sedation (Oral Conscious Sedation)Pre-sedation is used for patients who are extremely anxious or who are going to be undergoing lengthy procedures.
 Using an oral medication, patients take a pill before their appointment.
 They will require transportation to and from their appointment.
 They will be relaxed and fully conscious during their treatment, and will be driven back home afterwards.
-After resting, they will awaken without any recollection of the appointment whatsoever.
-This is a wonderful way to get high anxiety patients to the dental office for extreme work or extensive procedures, though this form of sedation can even be used to get a patient in for a simple cleaning or examination.
+This is a wonderful way to get patients with high anxiety into the dental office.
+Whether it be for extensive treatment or a cleaning, a conscious sedation is a great way to help reduce a patient's anxiety.
+This along with nitrous oxide will put the patient into a very relaxed state; in some cases, the patient may even doze off.

 Maintaining oral health requires that patients visit their dentist regularly.
 When fear and anxiety keeps patients from seeing their dentist, their oral health is at risk.
 Sedation dentistry allows patients the ability to maintain their dental appointments without the fears associated with being in the dental chair.